naiquevin/blog-src/content/python-itertools.md

 ```

 How can we do better?
 The idea is, we need a way to delay the
-application of filter on the items in the generator.
+application of filter on the generator. ``itertools.ifilter`` does
-``itertools.ifilter`` does exactly that by returning a lazy object
+exactly that by returning a lazy object instead of a list.
+Items will
-instead of a list.
-Items will be filtered whenever some other function
+be filtered whenever some other function or a for loop consumes
-or a for loop consumes them.
-Lets define another function
+them.
+Lets define another function ``lazy_even``,
-``lazy_even``,

 ```python